 Imidacloprid showed good efficacy for larvae of oriental beetle and May/June beetles, but no efficacy for larvae of black vine weevil and strawberry rootworm in single trials.
 This active ingredient provided excellent control of Japanese beetles and redheaded flea beetles, and commercially acceptable control of European elm leaf weevils.
-Data collected were insufficient to make conclusions on efficacy of Marathon and other treatments on Ambrosia beetles in 2 experiments.
+Data collected were insufficient to make conclusions on efficacy of Marathon and other treatments on Ambrosia beetles in 2 experiments; in another trial, Marathon in rotation wit BCS 507 provided poor control.